gauthamchettiar/gauthamchettiar.github.io/content/posts/2022-11-24-so-who-cares/index.md

 These, I hope will help me get more posts posted consistently!

 Consistency...
-I have fallen in this trap before, that's when I spewed out 2 really sub-par posts, "Features that Define Python [P1](/features-that-define-python) & [P2](/features-that-define-python-p2)".
+I have fallen in this trap before, that's when I spewed out a really sub-par post, "[Features that Define Python](/features-that-define-python)".

 Not having something ready to post, made me write something which I didn't really believe in.

-Old me would have quickly deleted those posts out of existence.
+Old me would have quickly deleted that post out of existence.
 But doing that would only make me delete posts further.
-So, I will keep them, it could still be useful to some.
-Even if that's 1 in 1000.
+So, I will keep it.
+It could still be useful to some, even if that's 1 in 1000.

 So, as a final note! to that imaginary person who stumbled upon this (not search engine optimized, not analytics linked, not advertized) blog -